Policy Number: VI-4.00(A)

 - A Facility may only be named for or by a Benefactor, a corporation, or a foundation, if they contribute a significant portion of its costs for construction or renovation.

-- Philanthropic Namings of Facilities shall normally only be considered in association with a gift to the University or to an affiliated foundation when the present value of the gift is within15 to 30 percent of the estimated cost to construct or substantially renovate the facility.
+- Philanthropic Namings of Facilities shall normally only be considered in association with a gift to the University or to an affiliated foundation when the present value of the gift is a minimum of 15 percent of the estimated cost to construct or substantially renovate the facility.
 Maintenance and endowment funds should be considered as part of the gift for the purpose of these calculations.

 - The Naming of Landmark Buildings shall generally require a higher percentage of investment.

-- The Philanthropic gift should be made in cash or by means of a legally binding pledge, provided however, that if in the form of a pledge, it should be paid in full within five years.
+- The Philanthropic gift should be made in cash or by means of a fully executed gift agreement, provided however, that if in the form of a pledge, it should be paid in full within five years.

 - Philanthropic Namings of Programs must be overseen by the Senior Vice President and Provost, in consultation with the Vice President for University Relations.